its-me-gayan/cgm-code-challenge/README.md

  Java 21

- this is how main entry point looks like
+ - This is how main entry point looks like

  ![screenshot](cgm-main-run.png)

- and some insights about unit testing coverage
+ - And some insights about unit testing coverage

  ![screenshot](cgm-test.png)